Serpens Establishment, Ophiuchus

 Jericho found himself unable to release the woman’s hand.
 Unable to remove his eyes from the woman’s face.
 There was something about it that itched at his memory.

-Gabrielle searched Jericho’s face.
+Gabrielle looked him over.
 “No, I don’t think so.”
 She glanced down at their still ongoing handshake.
 “But it’s good to hear that you’ve heard of me… er…”

-That wasn’t it.
-There was something else.
+No. That was not it.
+He had not been on many assignments.
+He would have remembered her face if that was the case.
+He always remembered faces.
+Never forgot.
+Conclusion: there was something else.
 Something about Gabrielle Law that was very nostalgic.
 Familiar.
 Jericho was certain.

 “You…” Jericho was close now.
 Close to the answer.
 “You are… someone who looks like they have a terrible personality.”